fbpx Skip to content

 To tackle an unresponsive choking situation, swift and decisive action is crucial to save a life.
 Here are some essential steps that you can follow as a first responder to save a life in a dangerous choking emergency:

-1. Call for Emergency Assistance: Without delay, dial the emergency services number on your phone to call for professional help.
+1. Call for Emergency Medical Care: Without delay, dial the emergency services number on your phone to call for professional help.
 Communicate the gravity of the situation and that the individual is unresponsive and choking.
+Meanwhile, do not leave the choking person alone.

 2. Lower the Person to the Ground: Gently lay the person to the ground on their back while supporting their head and neck.
 Confirm that their airway is clear and unobstructed.